 Natural disaster damage

-Listing a property in a natural disaster area has its challenges.
+Listing a property in a high natural event area has its challenges.
 It is important you understand what these are so you can best protect yourself.

 Important questions to ask the vendor